 - F.17.
 Sampling Facilities.
 The permittee shall design the stack to accommodate adequate testing and sampling locations in order to determine compliance with the applicable emission limits specified by this permit.
 Permanent stack sampling facilities shall be installed in accordance with Rule 62-297.310(6), F.A.C. - [Rules 62-4.070 and 62-204.800, F.A.C., 40 CFR 60.40a(b); and 0850102-008-AC, Specific Condition 18.] - F.18.
 Performance Test Methods.
-Annual compliance tests shall be performed in accordance with the following reference methods as described in 40 CFR 60, Appendix A, and adopted by reference in Chapter 62-204.800, F.A.C. - (a) EPA Method 9 Visual Determination of the Opacity of Emissions from Stationary Sources; - (b) EPA Method 10 Determination of Carbon Monoxide Emissions from Stationary Sources; - (c) EPA Method 7 Determination of Oxides of Nitrogen Oxide Emissions from Stationary Sources; and - (d) EPA Method 25A Determination of Volatile Organic Concentrations (I)
+Annual compliance tests (see exception for VOC, below) shall be performed in accordance with the following reference methods as described in 40 CFR 60, Appendix A, and adopted by reference in Chapter 62-204-800, F.A.C. - (a) EPA Method 9 Visual Determination of the Opacity of Emissions from Stationary Sources; - (b) EPA Method 10 Determination of Carbon Monoxide Émissions from Stationary Sources; - (c) EPA Method 7 ot 7E Determination of Oxides of Nitrogen Oxide Emissions from Stationary Sources; and - (d) EPA Method 25A Determination of Volatile Organic Concentrations (initial test only).

-Annual RATA testing at 100% output may be utilized to satisfy the above annual requirements for CO and NO_X tests.
+Annual RATA testing at 100% output may be utilized to satisfy the above annual requirements for CO and NOX tests.
 No other test methods may be used for compliance testing unless prior DEP approval is received, in writing, from the DEP Emissions Monitoring Section Administrator in accordance with an alternate sampling procedure specified in Rule 62-297.620, F.A.C.
 [0850102-008-AC, Specific Condition 19.]